kelly/OrthoRoute/README.md

 ## What Is Orthoroute?

-OrthoRoute is a KiCad autorouter for _exceptionally large_ or _very complex_ backplane designs or BGA escape patterns.
+OrthoRoute is a KiCad autorouter for _exceptionally large_ or _very complex_ backplane designs and BGA escape patterns.
 The simplified idea behind this algorithm is, "put all your parts on the top layer, and on layers below that, create a grid of traces.
 Only horizontal traces on layer 1, only vertical traces on layer 2, and continue like that for all the other layers.
 Route through this 'Manhattan grid' of traces with blind and buried vias".

 The algorithm used for this autorouter is [PathFinder: a negotiation-based performance-driven router for FPGAs](https://dl.acm.org/doi/10.1145/201310.201328).
 My implementation of PathFinder treats the PCB as a graph: nodes are intersections on an x–y grid where vias can go, and edges are the segments between intersections where copper traces can run.
 Each edge and node is treated as a shared resource.